DLRP1995/Huey/CONTRIBUTING.md

 2. Navigate to the original repository and click on "New Pull Request".
 3. Fill out the pull request template with details about your changes and submit.

+### Reviewing and Merging
+- Once you submit a pull request, it will be reviewed by one of the maintainers.
+- Please be responsive to any feedback or requested changes.
+- Once approved, the changes will be merged into the main repository.

 ## Setting Up the Development Environment
 To set up your development environment, follow these steps: